30+

 In every case, the pattern is the same: informal practices become systemic, systemic violations go undetected, and detection happens during enforcement — not before.

-During DOL audits, tip-related violations are frequently reviewed alongside I-9 documentation and onboarding records.
+During DOL investigations, tip-related violations are frequently reviewed alongside I-9 documentation and onboarding records.
+If your operation has received an ICE Notice of Inspection simultaneously, see ICE audit restaurant response →

 These outcomes are rarely the result of a single mistake — they stem from unresolved tip pooling and tip credit compliance gaps accumulating quietly over time.